Should Your Startup Have a Podcast?

 1. Podcasts Result in Increased Traffic Generation

 With over 32% of the population listening to podcasts regularly, this method can help you to reach out to a fresh and wide-ranging audience for your business and build familiarity for your brand/product.
 The beauty of podcasts is that listeners usually subscribe to the series and regularly listen.
-As long as your content is consistent, your audience will stick with you and keep on listening.
+As long as your content is consistent, your audience will stick with you and keep listening.

 2. Podcasts Offer an Alternative to Video

-Recording podcasts, on the other hand, is easier than you think.
-The equipment is cost-efficient and there’s a lot of free software that can get you started.
-All you really need to start is a microphone, headphones, a USB audio interface/mixer and you can even use Skype or Garage Band to record.
-That’s it.
+Podcast production, on the other hand, is easier than you think.
+The equipment is cost-efficient, and a lot of free software can get you started.
+All you need to start is a microphone, headphones, and a USB audio interface/mixer, and you can even use Skype or GarageBand to record.
+That's it.

 3. Podcasts Can Build Better Relationships